 Program Website: https://utep.uchicago.edu

-The University of Chicago Urban Teacher Education Program (UChicago UTEP) is a five-year experience that includes a two-year master's degree program and three years of post-graduation supports.
+The University of Chicago Urban Teacher Education Program (UChicago UTEP) is a two-year master's degree program with post-graduation supports.
 Through UChicago UTEP, candidates receive a master of arts in teaching (MAT) degree and Illinois teaching certification.
 There are two certification pathways, Elementary (grades 1–6) and Middle Grades (5–8).

 The two pathways meet Illinois's new licensure structure and standards for teaching: (1) all core subjects in self-contained elementary grades 1–6; and (2) specific core subjects in departmentalized middle grades 5–8.